kopyl/vodafone-traffic-monitor/README.md

 You might want to specify the amount of seconds the bot is going to wait between fetching the data from Vodafone with `SECONDS_DELAY_BETWEEN_VODAFONE_API_REQUESTS` environment variable.
 The default is 300 seconds.

-Here is an example of how you can that base64 string in Python:
+Here is an example of how you can get that base64 string in Python:

 ```
 import base64